4 Postpartum Recovery Tips That Might Shock You

 There isn't anything we can do to rapidly speed up the process.
 However, because our body repairs at a cellular level, eating foods that are highly nutritious and drinking plenty of water will allow the body to do its job more efficiently and heal in a timely manner.

-Also, rest is a big factor in aiding the healing process.
+Also, rest is a big factor in aiding the healing and postpartum recovery process.
 This is hard to do with a new baby, but it's important to rest when you can.
 If this means turning away visitors so you can sleep, then that is what you do.

 It is also important to listen to your health care provider with regards to wound care, as an infection will obviously slow down the healing process.